-- (1) If a Continuing Program's minimum Active Enrollment Caseload is between 75% and 84% of the Contractor's Maximum Service Capacity for one quarter DCYF will inform Contractor of low enrollment status, and Contractor shall participate in a follow-up call with DCYF to discuss barriers and strategies for increasing enrollment.
-If during the subsequent quarter the Contractor does not demonstrate improvement of active enrollment at or above 85% of maximum service capacity at least during the final month of the quarter, DCYF may DCYF may work with the Contractor to explore causes of enrollment performance issues and develop an Enhanced Monitoring Plan to address indicators of nonperformance and offer additional technical assistance focused on supporting improvement in Contractor's enrollment. - (2) If a Continuing Program Minimum Active Enrollment Caseload is below 75% of the Contractor's Maximum Service Capacity for one quarter, DCYF will work with the Contractor to explore causes of enrollment performance issues and develop an Enhanced Monitoring Plan to address indicators of nonperformance and offer additional technical assistance focused on supporting improvement in Contractor's enrollment performance. - c.
-Contractors with and Enhanced Monitoring Plan will be monitored at least quarterly for their enrollment performance. - (1) If the Contractor's minimum Active Enrollment Capacity rises to 85% or more of the contractor's Maximum Service Capacity, DCYF will inform the contractor of the improvement and regular monitoring, as described in sections 1 through 3 of this attachment, will resume. - (2) If the Contractors' minimum Active Enrollment Capacity does not improve after 4 quarters on the Enhanced Monitoring Plan, DCYF will provide the Contractor with written notice of their status moving to Quality Review.
+- (1) If a Continuing Program's minimum Active Enrollment Caseload is between 75% and 84% of the Contractor's Maximum Service Capacity for one quarter DCYF will inform Contractor with written notification of the low enrollment status and Contractor shall participate in a follow-up call with DCYF to discuss barriers and strategies for increasing enrollment.
+If during the subsequent quarter the Contractor does not demonstrate continuous positive improvement of active enrollment and at least the final month of the quarter with enrollment at or above 85% of the Contractor's Maximum Service Capacity, DCYF may transition Contractor to Implementation Improvement Status for additional contract monitoring and technical assistance focused on supporting improvement in Contractor's enrollment. - (2) If a Continuing Program Minimum Active Enrollment Caseload is below 75% of the Contractor's Maximum Service Capacity for one quarter, DCYF will transition Contractor to Implementation Improvement Status for additional contract monitoring and technical assistance focused on supporting improvement in Contractor's enrollment.